kszkad/UAV-NAVIGATION-VIA-DRL/README.md

-# A Hierarchical Navigation Framework for UAVs Based on Visual Guidance and Deep Reinforcement Learning in Unstructured Environments
+# A Hierarchical Navigation Framework Implementation
 ## Project Introduction
 This project is the open-source implementation of the paper titled "A Hierarchical Navigation Framework for UAVs Based on Visual Guidance and Deep Reinforcement Learning in Unstructured Environments"
 ## Project Structure